Last updated: June 2021

-We are sending you this notice due to the new laws which have applied since 25 May 2018.
-Due to the new laws, companies that handle personal information are giving customers more details on how they gather, use and share this information as well as providing information on the rights you have on how this information is processed.
+We are sending you this notice to give you more details on how we gather, use and share your information, as well as providing information on the rights you have on how this information is processed.
 You don’t need to do anything, but you may want to take time to read this.

 For the purposes of the General Data Protection Regulation (GDPR), we are the data controller for the personal information that the trustee (or a third party acting on behalf of the trustee) or an insurance provider has given us.
 This means we have a responsibility to make sure your information is kept safe and not misused.

 The trustee, trustee adviser of the scheme or other third party may give us any or all of the following personal information about you.

 - Personal details such as your name, sex, age, date of birth, email address, postal address and phone number.

 - Family circumstances such as details about your current marriage or partnerships, your marital history and details of your family and dependants.

 - Employment details such as pensionable pay, length of service, employment and career history and job title.

 - Financial details such as your income, salary and bank account details to process pension payments or benefits.

 We would only hold special-category data (sensitive information), such as a description of your physical or mental health, if you have given us permission (consent) to hold this because you need to retire early due to ill health.